 The most common funding type

 A research project is a research proposal with a defined scope in terms of goal, expected results, duration, costs and research group(s).
-There is no limit to the requested budget and time.
-However, the requested budget should be supported by financial projections.
 If the project involves collaboration between multiple organisations, the added value of each of the separate organisations has to be substantiated.

 NB: If the project addresses a complex research question which requires four or more organizations, a Consortium project proposal should be submitted.

 - The project leader must hold a PhD at the start of the project and be employed by a Dutch institute during the term of the project.